Map-A-Droid/MAD-docs/how-mad-works.md

-## How does MAD work?
+## How does it work?
-MAD is a system to collect Data from Pokémon GO.
-It uses real Android smartphones and processes the data into a database.
-MAD is currently able to scan for Raids, Quests, Pokémon and its IVs.
+MAD or Map-A-Droid is a system to collect data from the game.
+It uses real Android devices.
+MAD is able to scan for raids, quests, mon and their IVs.

+### MAD
+MAD is the software running on your server.
+Devices connect to it and will then be controlled by the server.

-### Android phone
+### Android devices
-The phone needs to be rooted, pass the [SafetyNet Check](https://koz.io/inside-safetynet/) and SELinux  must be permissive or moderate.
-In the most cases rooting with [Magisk](https://www.xda-developers.com/how-to-install-magisk/) solves all those problems.
+The device needs run the game, must be rooted, pass the [SafetyNet Check](https://koz.io/inside-safetynet/) and SELinux must be permissive or moderate.
+To root your device, use [Magisk](https://www.xda-developers.com/how-to-install-magisk/).

 #### Remote GPS Controller (RGC)
-RGC is an app developed by the MAD team to control the phone in various ways.
-It handles the GPS spoofing, takes screenshots, restarts Pokémon GO, reboots the whole phone and more.
+RGC is an app developed by the MAD team to control the device in various ways.
+It handles the GPS spoofing, touch/text inputs, app starts/stops etc.

-#### Pogodroid
+#### PogoDroid
 This app injects into the running Pokémon GO process and relays the [Protos](https://github.com/Furtif/POGOProtos) sent to Pokémon GO to the MAD server.
 A valid token is required to use it, you can purchase it on [the MAD website](https://www.maddev.de/).

-### MAD server
-MAD is a python application, so its able to run on Linux, Windows and Mac OS.
-It was developed on Linux only and no one can guarantee that it runs perfectly on other operating systems.
-We highly suggest to setup a Linux Virtual Machine when no native Linux is present.

 ![](_static/concept.jpg)